coltonmorris/k8s_cors_boilerplate/README.md

 For the client, have a webpage, maybe it needs to be served from an http server.

 For the server, have an http server waiting as well, when the endpoint /preflight or the endpoint /no-preflight is requested send back a json object (stringified for no preflight)

+### TODO
+---
+- Check that backend middleware is working
+- Frontend serve a file with 2 buttons that hit backend
+- Fix virtualbox like always
+- Create Ingress for frontend
+- Chrome debug protocol to click 2 buttons and recieve correct responses